 If they are young, focus on their heart-felt pangs, so sincere in their watery-eyed earnestness, so new to them, so juvenile to you.
 They are confounded by their fresh encounters.
 Shallow Splinters!
 Peanuts!
 But don’t pontificate, you’ll exasperate them.
 Your know-it-all dismissal will be a slight, and unless you have their deepest trust (assume you do not), they’ll be gone.

 Love them.
 Listen to them.
 Listen some more.
-When they’ve made their points to their heart’s content—their heart, not yours—when they’ve shared their emotions and blown off steam—perhaps they may be open to hearing you.
+When they’ve made their points to their heart’s content—their heart, not yours—when they’ve shared their emotions and blown off steam—they may perhaps be open to hearing you.
 Maybe.
 Aesop them with a story from your life—you got a million of ‘em.
 If they listen, they’ll be listening with self-interest, and you will be contributing to their well-being.
 But even if they do not listen, your love will make an impression on their hearts & souls.

 Who knows?
 They may even love you back, but regardless, even in the forest of doom, you will sense the residue of joy inherent in your act of love.
 The calling still remains, perhaps the only calling that will last into eternity.
 Love breeds joy.
 Lose your life in love.